profjuvii/c-cpp-basics/c-course/01_intro.md

 ## Compilation

 **Code compilation** is the process of converting source code written in a high-level programming language (e.g., C) into machine code (binary code).
 This process is handled by a program called a compiler.
-The first compiler for C was `cc`, created by Dennis Ritchie at Bell Labs in 1973.
+The first compiler for C was `cc`, created by Dennis Ritchie in 1973.
 The standard compiler on most platforms became `gcc` (GNU Compiler Collection), which supports C standards (C89, C99, C11, C17, C23).
 Other popular compilers include `clang` (from LLVM), `MSVC` (Microsoft Visual C++ for Windows), and `ICC` (Intel Compiler for high-performance computing).

 ### Main stages of C compilation: